-Priming the Global Index on Start Up
+Priming the Global Indexes on Start Up

-The directory proxy server can prime the global index on startup from the backend directory server or directory proxy server, which resides on the same LAN or subnet.
+The directory proxy server can prime the global indexes on startup from the backend directory server or from a peer directory proxy server, preferably one that resides on the same LAN or subnet.
 When priming occurs locally, you can avoid WAN bandwidth consumption and reduce the processing load on the directory servers in the topology.
 You can specify the data sources for the index priming and the order in which priming from these sources occurs.

 Use the prime-index-source property to specify the sources of data, either ds, proxy or some combination of the two.
 The order you specify is the order in which priming from these sources will be attempted.
-For example, if you specify prime-index-source:ds, proxy, priming will first be attempted on the directory server, then on the directory proxy server.
-In most cases, your directory proxy server should prime its index from an instance of a directory server instead of from a peer proxy server.
-No matter the server you choose, priming is most efficient if the peer server shares the same location as the proxy server itself.
+For example, if you specify prime-index-source:ds, proxy, priming will first be attempted from backend directory servers, then from peer directory proxy servers.
+In most cases, your directory proxy server should prime its index from backend directory servers instead of from a peer proxy server, so that it gets the most up-to-date information.
+No matter the server you choose, priming is most efficient if the source server is on the same local network as the directory proxy server.

-In some circumstances, such as when the proxy server fronts a Sun Directory Server, you may want to prime the indexes from a peer directory proxy server instance.
-The peer-proxyserver property allows you to specify the set of directory proxy servers that are available to process index priming requests.
+In some circumstances, such as when the proxy server fronts a Sun Directory Server (where priming from the directory server can be expensive and inefficient), you may prefer priming the indexes from a peer directory proxy server instance.
+The peer-proxy-server property allows you to specify the set of directory proxy servers that are available to process index priming requests.
 The prime-from-proxy-maximum-retry-count property allows you to specify the times that priming is retried against an alternate peer proxy server.
+If no other peer directory proxy server instances are available, then the server may be configured to fail over to priming from the backend servers.

-During setup of an entry balancing topology, when you configure peer proxy servers, root accounts and external servers are automatically set up.
-The root DN account created is called cn=IntraProxy User, cn=Root DNs, cn=config.
-The external server name is intra-proxy-<servername>.
+Root accounts and external servers are automatically configured when defining peer proxy servers in an entry-balancing topology.
+The root account created is called cn=IntraProxy User, cn=Root DNs, cn=config, and the external server name is intra-proxy-<servername>.
 If you have already configured peer proxy servers in a topology, use these existing intra-proxy accounts to specify the peer proxy server in the entry-balancing request processor.